LuisGC/blog/content/blog/2019/03/greach-2019.md

 [**Micronaut performance**](https://agenda.greachconf.com/talk/micronaut-performance), by [Miguel Ángel García Gómez](https://agenda.greachconf.com/speaker/miguel-angel-garcia-gomez) ([@MiguelAngelGG82](https://twitter.com/MiguelAngelGG82))

+Miguel Angel performed a comparison in terms of performance between the main microservice-oriented frameworks that we have now in the market: Micronaut, Spring Boot and Vert.x.
+He added a fourth option (Micronaut running on GraalVM) although he confessed that he could not measure everything with it because of the lack of compatibility between GraalVM and [Prometheus](https://prometheus.io/).

+He showed the audience the results of his benchmark.
+The overall winner is apparently Micronaut+GraalVM despite the uncertainty related to the lack of good measurements.
+Among the other three options, some of them are better in some tests, but none of them is clearly better.
+Perhaps with larger and/or more challenging benchmarks the degradation in any option could make the difference.

 [**It's a bird, it's a plane, no it's SDKMAN!**](https://agenda.greachconf.com/talk/its-a-bird-its-a-plane-no-its-sdkman), by [Marco Vermeulen](https://agenda.greachconf.com/speaker/marco-vermeulen) ([@marc0der](https://twitter.com/marc0der))

 [**How I Automated My Barn with Arduino, Raspberry Pi, Kafka, Docker, Kubernetes, Mongo and the Cloud**](https://agenda.greachconf.com/talk/how-i-automated-my-barn-with-arduino-raspberry-pi-kafka-docker-kubernetes-mongo-and-the-cloud), by [Todd Sharp](https://agenda.greachconf.com/speaker/todd-sharp) ([@recursivecodes](https://twitter.com/recursivecodes))